 Examine the factors that govern and influence the production of the radiographic image, includes exposure calculations.

-RTEC1310 | Radiographic Procedures IV | Lecture (1 Credit)
+RTEC1311 | Radiographic Procedures IV | Lecture (2 Credits)

-Continue to develop the knowledge required to perform radiographic procedures.
-Topics include: anatomy and procedures of the lower gastrointestinal (GI), genitourinary (GU), the biliary system, and minor system procedures.
+Develop the knowledge required to perform radiographic procedures.
+Topics include: anatomy, and routine projections of the cranium, facial bones, sinuses and the genitourinary.
+Venipuncture is introduced.

-RTEC1320 | Clinical IV | Clinical (3 Credits)
+RTEC1321 | Clinical IV | Clinical (2 Credits)